Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 I felt confident about having Miss Hajipour as my consultant from my first consultation: she is personable, thorough and easy to talk to.
 I feel very much at ease in her company.
 My hand surgery (October 2017) has been most successful and I am looking forward to having my other hand operated on by Miss Hajipour in the future.

 Patient at BMI The Alexandra Hospital, 21st January 2018.
-To read more reviews please click here.
+Read more reviews.

 Skin camouflaging